lequeso/awesomeincu-2015/_courses/membership.md

 </div>

 <div class="col-md-8">
-<p class = "lead">"I particularly enjoyed the set-up of the Awesome Inc U Membership.
+<p class = "lead">"I particularly enjoyed the set-up of the We Love Pasta Membership.
 Unlike other traditional methods of learning programming, Awesome Inc was flexible enough to let me choose a project I found interesting and relevant to my goals.
 By providing teaching assistants that I could go to when I needed help, I was able to go at my own pace and self-direct my learning without being overwhelmed by the roadblocks I ran into along the way.
 I would recommend Awesome Inc to anyone looking to gain some experience with programming."</p>
 </div>
 </div>